manic232/ZX-Spectrum-Archive-2026/README.md

 ## Notes:
-There is some character weirdness going on in many areas when viewing online.
-This is because these old pages are encoded as Windows-1252 (ANSI), but GitHub Pages serves everything as UTF-8.
-You can kind of fix it in RetroZilla, by clicking View/Character Encoding and change to Western (Windows-1252).
-The issue is that when you click on another link it reverts back.
-I guess I could convert all pages to UTF-8 but that breaks everything when viewing offline.
+There was some character weirdness going on in many areas when viewing online.
+This was because these old pages are encoded as Windows-1252 (ANSI), but GitHub Pages serves everything as UTF-8.
+You could kind of fix it in RetroZilla, by clicking View/Character Encoding and change to Western (Windows-1252).
+The issue was that when you clicked on another link it reverted back.
+I have now converted all .html and .htm in the repro (but not the release) to UFT-8, so when viewing online (with RetroZilla of course) everything should look OK.

-For this reason I would recommend downloading the whole thing from releases and viewing offline with RetroZilla, There are no formatting issues when viewing this way.

 I very much doubt that this will have any interest to anyone but me, It's just here for my own backup purposes and I don't expect anyone will look at it, but the URL is https://manic232.github.io/ZX-Spectrum-Archive-2026/